This site requires a more recent version of Adobe Flash Player to function properly.

 Innovative Recruitment Products To Boost Revenues

-LinkedIn has launched advanced recruitment solutions such as LinkedIn Recruiter, LinkedIn company profiles, and LinkedIn organizer.
+LinkedIn has launched advanced recruitment solutions such as LinkedIn Recruiter, and made improvements to LinkedIn profiles, desktop homepage, and LinkedIn organizer.
 These products have adaptive features that help hiring managers target users based on profile information, including experience, industry and location.
 Such products will help LinkedIn increase the number of client companies and the revenues charged per client company.

 Similarly, Monster is ramping up its efforts to improve resume search by incorporating intelligent search technology, Semantic 6Sense, into its next generation of products for both employers and job seekers.
 The search technology is designed to be smarter than traditional keyword search by incorporating more weighting factors for searches.